 Self-injurious behaviour is when a pupil physically harms themselves.
 It's sometimes called self-harm.
-This might be head banging on floors, walls or other surfaces, hand or arm biting, hair pulling, eye
+This might be head banging on floors, walls or other surfaces, hand or arm biting, hair pulling, eye gouging, face or head slapping, skin picking, scratching or pinching, forceful head shaking.
+The pupil may have no other way of telling us their needs, wants and feelings.
+When it happens staff should work collaboratively with the pupil, their parents or carers and other professionals to try to find ways to prevent or replace this behaviour:

-- Respond quickly and consistently - Keep response low key and limit all forms of communication - Reduce demands (the task may be too difficult or overwhelming) - Re-direct the learner so they engage with something else.
+- Respond quickly and consistently - Keep response low key and limit all forms of communication - Reduce demands (the task may be too difficult or overwhelming)

+- Re-direct the learner so they engage with something else.
 This may include given a choice of task or location (this could be using Widgits) - Remove any physical or sensory discomforts or distractions (this may link to their sensory profile) - Use soft/light physical support if required - Provide safe alternatives or a barrier (such as a cushion or a suitable item to bite) - If there is a serious risk of harm and as a last resort, physical restraint may need to be used